aptise/peter_sslers/README.md

 ## "SSL Minnow" - The Datastore

-By default, the "SSL Minnow" is a sqlite database `ssl_minnow.sqlite`.
+By default, the "SSL Minnow" is a SQLite database `ssl_minnow.sqlite`.
 It is the backing datastore for SSL Certificates and the operations log.
 Your data is ONLY saved to the SSL Minnow - not to the filesystem like other LE clients - so you should be careful with it.
 If the Minnow would be lost, it can not be recovered.
 Be a good skipper, or your three hour tour could end up taking many years and might involve the Harlem Globetrotters.

 ## "Tools"